 It’s more than a question of “paper or plastic.”
 Bagging, boxing, or wrapping products for transit as they speed from factory to consumers is the nation’s third-largest industry.

-The College of Natural Resources and Environment is one of a handful of U.S. institutions preparing undergraduates for careers in packaging science.
-Classes are offered as a minor in the Department of Sustainable Biomaterials, and plans are underway to offer a new bachelor’s degree in packaging systems and design as early as the spring 2014 semester.
+The College of Natural Resources and Environment is one of a handful of U.S. institutions — and the only one in Virginia — preparing undergraduates for careers in packaging science.
+Courses have been offered as a minor in the Department of Sustainable Biomaterials since 2004, and a new bachelor’s degree in packaging systems and design is approved for implementation in fall 2014.

 “Virginia Tech’s packaging program is crucially important because the growth of packaging companies depends upon a continuous supply of highly trained young professionals,” said Laszlo Horvath, assistant professor of practice.